Sigill/PlaceQuest/README.md

-# PlaceQuest
+# Ho.me

-PlaceQuest is a database + webpage to help you in your quest for a new place to live.
+Ho.me is a webapp I wrote to keep track of stuff when looking for a new place to live.

 ## Install